birderboone/birderboone.github.io/radar.md

 * Create output summaries that can be easily mapped in GIS using output files.

 # Radar Package
-Currently this is a repository for my radar package.
 This large package has so many novel intricacies it will take a while to summarize them all outside of the included help file.
-Currently we are discussing releasing it publically, for now if you are interested contact [me](mailto:mttboone@gmail.com) or my advisor [Dr. Jeff Buler](mailto:jbuler@udel.edu)
+Currently we are discussing releasing it publically, for now if you are interested in receiving a copy contact [me](mailto:mttboone@gmail.com) or my advisor [Dr. Jeff Buler](mailto:jbuler@udel.edu)